 Save screenshots, bank transfer receipts, emails, and messages.
 All of this evidence is important if your bank or the authorities investigate.

 It’s true, student accommodation scams are made to look real.
-With professional websites, fake contracts, and urgency tactics, anyone can fall for them.
+With professional websites, fake contracts, and urgency tactics, anyone can be fooled.

 Don’t let housing scams ruin your move.
 Browse trusted student accommodation options in Edinburgh and book with confidence before you arrive.